 When Can A Motion For Enforcement Be Filed?

-A motion for enforcement may be filed to enforce any temporary order of child support or any final order in any suit.
+A motion for enforcement may be filed to enforce any temporary or final order of child support.
 Moreover, under the Texas Family Code Section 157.001 (b) the court may enforce by contempt any provision of a temporary or final order.
-So what does the term, “temporary orders,” mean?
-The term, “temporary orders,” means any order rendered by a court.
-This can include but is not limited to a temporary restraining order (commonly referred to as a “TRO”), or a standing order, or an injunction.
+Temporary orders include but are not limited to a temporary restraining order (commonly referred to as a “TRO”), a standing order, or an injunction.

 Where Should a Motion for Enforcement Be Filed?

-The Texas Family Code states that a motion for enforcement shall be filed in the court of continuing exclusive jurisdiction.
-So what exactly does the phrase, “a court of continuing exclusive jurisdiction,” mean?
-A court of continuing exclusive jurisdiction means that the same court that issued the original child support order is the same court that a motion for enforcement should be filed in.
+The Texas Family Code states that a motion for enforcement should be filed in the court of continuing exclusive jurisdiction.
+What is “a court of continuing exclusive jurisdiction?”
+This phrase simply denotes the court which issued the original child support order a petitioner wishes to enforce.

 Can a Texas Judge Enforce a Child Support Order Against Someone Living Outside of Texas?